Andreloureiro-dev/project-index-one-piece/README.md

-# Projeto One Piece
+# One Piece Project

-Este projeto é uma página web interativa inspirada no universo do anime One Piece.
-O objetivo é apresentar os principais personagens da série de forma dinâmica e visualmente atraente, proporcionando uma experiência envolvente para fãs e visitantes.
+This project is an interactive web page inspired by the universe of the anime One Piece.
+The goal is to showcase the main characters of the series in a dynamic and visually appealing way, providing an engaging experience for fans and visitors.

-## Funcionalidades
+## Features

-- Visualização dos personagens principais da tripulação, com imagens e descrições.
+- View the main crew members, with images and descriptions.
-- Navegação intuitiva por meio de botões, permitindo alternar entre os personagens.
+- Intuitive navigation through buttons, allowing users to switch between characters.
-- Layout responsivo, adaptando-se a diferentes tamanhos de tela (desktop e mobile).
+- Responsive layout, adapting to different screen sizes (desktop and mobile).
-- Design moderno, com efeitos visuais e uso de imagens temáticas do anime.
+- Modern design, with visual effects and themed images from the anime.

-## Tecnologias Utilizadas
+## Technologies Used

-- **HTML5**: Estrutura da página.
+- **HTML5**: Page structure.
-- **CSS3**: Estilização, responsividade e reset de estilos.
+- **CSS3**: Styling, responsiveness, and style reset.
-- **JavaScript**: Interatividade para seleção dos personagens.
+- **JavaScript**: Interactivity for character selection.
-- **Imagens**: Assets dos personagens e logo do One Piece.
+- **Images**: Assets of the characters and One Piece logo.

-## Estrutura de Pastas
+## Folder Structure

-- `src/css`: Arquivos de estilos (reset, responsivo e principal).
+- `src/css`: Style files (reset, responsive, and main styles).
-- `src/js`: Script principal para interatividade.
+- `src/js`: Main script for interactivity.
-- `src/imagens`: Imagens dos personagens e logo.
+- `src/imagens`: Images of the characters and logo.
-- `index.html`: Página principal do projeto.
+- `index.html`: Main page of the project.

-## Como usar
+## How to Use

-Basta abrir o arquivo `index.html` no navegador.
-Não é necessário nenhum servidor ou configuração adicional.
+Just open the `index.html` file in your browser.
+No server or additional configuration is required.

-## Objetivo
+## Purpose

-Este projeto foi desenvolvido para praticar habilidades de desenvolvimento web, organização de código e criação de interfaces interativas.
+This project was developed to practice web development skills, code organization, and the creation of interactive interfaces, as well as to serve as a personal portfolio.